revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-25. What do you mean by method reference in Java 8?
+25.What do you mean by method reference in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-It refers to methods of functional interfaces.
-It can be considered as a short-code version of using a lambda expression.
+It refers to methods of functional interfaces.It can be considered as a short-code version of using a lambda expression.

 The following is the expression for a method reference: